codethread/ct.nvim/notes/classes.md

 --         ^ go-to-def will offer 2 choices, one for field, one for function
 ```

-### 🌶️ use do blocks to make code folding easier
+### 🌶️ use blocks to make code folding easier

-More of a personal one, but using a `do..end` blocks allows easy collapsing of class details.
-The methods are still added, formatted and LSP'd correctly
+More of a personal one, but using a `do..end` or `--#region` blocks allows easy collapsing of class details.
+Even with `do`, the methods are still added, formatted and LSP'd correctly

 ```lua
 ---@class Class